-- 1. any speed tölt - slow, steady and calm speed tölt return to walk and change rein - 3. slow to medium speed tölt, holding both reins in one hand clearly showing no rein contact with the horse's mouth)
+- 1. any speed tölt - 2. slow, steady and calm speed tölt

+3. slow to medium speed tölt, holding both reins in one hand clearly showing no rein contact with the horse's mouth)

 The marks for section 3 will be doubled.